 The Health & Wellness Center also provides personal counseling for all students.
 Each student may receive up to ten sessions of counseling per year free of charge.
 These services are provided by master’s level therapists who are supervised by the center’s consulting psychiatrist.
 All services are confidential and are not included on the student record.
 Counseling services also include assessments, screenings, prevention programming, appropriate referrals, workshops/presentations, support groups, drug and alcohol education programs, and when appropriate, referral to the center’s consulting psychiatrist.

 The Career Services staff is dedicated to providing students with the fundamental skills and experiential opportunities needed to prepare for the challenges in an ever-changing, global work force.

-The Career Services Office also coordinates Student Internship Programs.
+Career Services also coordinates Student Internship Programs.
 Juniata encourages students to seek internship placements generally after completion of the freshman or sophomore years.
 Students receive assistance in the application process from Career Services and from Juniata faculty.
-Information regarding credit and non-credit internships is available online and in the Career Services Office in Ellis Hall.
+Information regarding credit and non-credit internships is available online and from the Career Services staff in QUEST, located in Founder's Hall.

 Students are encouraged to utilize a Co-Curricular Transcript (CCT) to document and validate their out-of-class experience.
 The CCT process enables students to structure their personal development outside the classroom by matching individual needs and goals with available experiences to stimulate growth and learning in specific areas.
 The CCT documents a student’s leadership and involvement in student programming and provides an opportunity for the student to reflect on his or her development outside the classroom.
 Information and materials to start a CCT are available in the Career Services Office.